Proper depth buffer handling in Citra

 Please Log in or Create an account to join the conversation.

-You can add following to the ReShade.fxh, after the preprocessor definitions:
+You can add following to the ReShade.fxh, after the preprocessor definitions:and this inside the GetLinearizedDepth function, at the beginning:

 #ifndef RESHADE_DEPTH_INPUT_IS_CITRA